 House-Tree-Person Test

 The House-Tree-Person Test (HTP) is a projective psychological test assessing personality, emotional functioning, and cognitive abilities.
-It was developed by John Buck in 1948 and is based on the idea that when people are asked to draw particular objects, their perceptions and subconscious thoughts will influence how they draw them, revealing aspects of their personality.
+It was developed by John Buck in 1948 and is based on the idea that when people are asked to draw particular objects, their perceptions and subconscious thoughts will influence how they produce them, revealing aspects of their personality.

 How the House-Tree-Person Test Works